“I only cheat once in awhile. You know, like twice a week…”

 Also, celiac disease tests are not as specific as once thought.
 You can test negative one day and positive three months later.
 Just because you do not have intestinal damage today, does not mean you will not in a year, two years or five years from now and be classified as having celiac disease.
 Until that point, you may be classified as gluten sensitive if gluten gives you symptoms.

 Malabsorption of nutrients occurs before intestinal damage can be seen under a microscope, so you may have symptoms from nutrient deficiencies for years before your doctor sees villus atrophy or enough damage has occurred that one of the tiny biopsy samples contains it.

 If you have celiac disease it is important to understand that the gluten-free diet is the complete elimination of gluten from the diet.
 That said, the gluten-free diet is just the first step toward wellness.
 The next step is determining any health problems that have arisen and treating them.
 The final step is ongoing identification of health problems that arise in the future to determine how to treat yourself.

 You can find a list of symptoms that are related to celiac disease in the Glutenfreeworks.com Symptom Guide.
-To determine whether nutrient deficiencies are causing your problems, get yourself a copy of Recognizing Celiac Disease.
-This book will give you a complete understanding of gluten, gluten sensitivity, celiac disease, the symptoms of celiac disease, which nutritional deficiencies cause each problem and the dietary sources highest in the missing nutrients.
-Ask for it at your library or order it online at the publisher's website - Recognizingceliacdisease.com.
+To determine whether nutrient deficiencies are causing your problems, subscribe to the Gluten Free Works Health Guide.
+This website will give you a complete understanding of gluten, gluten sensitivity, celiac disease, the symptoms of celiac disease, which nutritional deficiencies cause each problem and the dietary sources highest in the missing nutrients.